Creative Writing Terms Starting With the Letter A

 Back Story- When the synopsis on the back of a paperback is considerably better than actually reading the book itself.
 However, more commonly it refers to events that have taken place prior to the start of a story.
 Generally the latter refers to character and "world events" are considered to be part of setting.
 Extensive back stories can require a sophistication at exposition lest they risk being clunky.
 Clunky exposition is one of the hallmarks of really shitty writing.

-Beta Male- A term that describes a sensitive guy usually within a romance of some kind and often in a romantic triangle with an Alpha Male.
-The fact that most writers are beta males*, being all sensitive and artistic and shit, and the fact that a lot of writing has an element of wish fulfillment in it, the romance goes well for the beta male a hugely disproportionate amount of the time in media that is written (like books, TV, movies, and almost everything that's blasting culture into your brains 24/7).
-And so we end up with a culture where "nice guys" feel entitled to have totally hot women look beyond their extra hundred pounds or scrawny physique and see the true treasures within.
-Thanks writers.
-You have single handedly contributed to a huge aspect of misogyny.
-Assholes!
+Prior to or outside of MRA culture, a term that more elastically describes a sensitive guy usually within a romance of some kind and often in a romantic triangle with an Alpha Male.
+The fact that most published authors throughout most of history have themselves been sensitive, shy, artistic, and shit, and the fact that a lot of writing has an element of wish fulfillment in it, the romance goes well for the beta male a hugely disproportionate amount of the time in media that is written (like books, TV, movies, and almost everything that's blasting culture into your brains 24/7).
+Those women realize what they really wanted all along, and media reinforces narratives that dudes with nothing else going for them but that they aren't serial killers are absolutely entitled to have totally hot women look beyond their mediocrity.
+Thanks writers!

 Biography- A story about one person that is written by a different person.
 In other words every political "autobiography" you've ever read. ~rimshot~ While most historical, political, and trend setter biographies are non-fiction, and "biographies" is used in book classification to describe non-fiction, many works of fiction are essentially fictitious biographies.